cagla-su/Linux-Gaming-Guide/Linux-Gaming-Guide.md

 ## Gamemode
 - [Gamemode](https://github.com/FeralInteractive/gamemode) is a project that optimizes your gameplay.
 Generally, gaming software like Lutris have it enabled by default for your games if you have gamemode installed but on Steam, you have to manually add a command on your games' launch options like in the example:
 `gamemoderun %command%`
-- After installing gamemode, install [gamemode.ini](https://github.com/FeralInteractive/gamemode/blob/master/example/gamemode.ini) and move it to `/etc/` via `sudo mv gamemode.ini /etc/` after opening terminal in the location where the file is located in.
+- After installing gamemode, install [gamemode.ini](https://github.com/FeralInteractive/gamemode/blob/master/example/gamemode.ini) and move it to `/etc/` via executing `sudo mv gamemode.ini /etc/` command after opening terminal in the location where the file is located in.
 ## Performance-Boosting Environment Variables
 You can use these options for better performance while gaming:
 - `WINEDEBUG=-all`  - It suppresses all debug output of wine